JDSherbert/Juce-9-Slice-Image-Component/README.md

 ## Integration
 ### CMake (Recommended)
 Add the following to your `CMakeLists.txt`.
-CMake will fetch the component directly from GitHub at configure time — no manual copying required.
+CMake will fetch the component directly from GitHub at configure time; no manual copying required!

 ```cmake
 cmakeinclude(FetchContent)